TeemIp/teemip-cable-mgmt/README.md

 ## Description

 This extension brings objects from the passive cabling world that will allow you to document and visualize the physical connections between
 CIs.
 Connect physical interfaces to network sockets that can be wall mounted or embedded into patch panels hosted in rack.
+Document your cross connects.
 Link network sockets together through back end cabling... and display the whole wiring path.

 ## Documentation